[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 115:49:01 McCandless: Roger.
 The MET's going off to the right.

-115:49:03 Shepard: I think the Sun angle is increasing, now.
+115:49:03 Shepard: I think the Sun angle (their direction of motion relative to down-Sun) is increasing, now.
 (Listens) The MET's trying to find a smooth place to go!

 [McCandless doesn't appreciate the number of craters that are forcing Al and Ed to snake their way out to the deployment site.
 Certainly, he is offering too much guidance and, after Al's comment, backs off.]115:49:11 Mitchell: Al, I think you'll have to go around this crater, here.
 Go to the left.
 I think we can find our way down.
 (Pause)